 2. Competitive rates

-3. Being a part of a growing team
+3. Being a part of a growing business

-When we built the team, one of our biggest focuses after training was making sure that the worker understood the culture that we had created for the company in our home office.
+When we were hiring more and more, one of our biggest focuses after onboarding was making sure that the worker understood the culture that we had created for the company in our home office.

-We introduced them to our history, our team, our accolades, and showed them our office.
+We introduced them to our history, our core group, our accolades, and showed them our office.
 As the workers got to know the company better, they became more committed to working hard and sticking around to achieve the long term goals.

 Mistake #9: Not Listening to their Ideas and Asking for Feedback